LisbonJet's Travels

 Recife/Boa Viagem, April 2026

-Last years I've been struggling to still feel the joy of being a crew member and going places every time.
+Last years I've been struggling to still feel the joy of being a crew member and going places all the time.
 Long haul flying takes a toll on my health and on my mood from which I take a long time to recover every time I have a transatlantic crossing in my roster.
 Recife was never a favorite destination of mine.
 But I still have very good memories here from the past.
 When I started flying with Luzair I came here a couple of times with the L-1011, operating for BRA and Aerolíneas Argentinas.
 Recife was also the city where I took my first steps in 1983.
 Recife was my first transatlantic crossing ever and the first time I flew on a L-1011, also in 1983.
 Recife was the closest destination to Maceió served by TAP Air Portugal.
 So I went there many times in the 80s and 90s on holidays with my parents, flying on the good old Airbus A310.
 The first time I returned to Recife as a crew member I was even excited to see the BETA Cargo DC-8 at the airport while I was also myself flying on a vintage aircraft.
 These days you only see twinjets, either Airbus or Boeing.
 My favorite aircraft as a crew member is now the dull A321LR.
 How in the world aviation became so boring?!

 But I still fight to recapture that excitement of a crew member's lifestyle.
 Maybe things will never be the same as they were until 6/7 years ago (I'm on my 19th year as a crew member...) but I refuse to stay all time inside the hotel room even if I have nothing new to see or experience.